Ayehu/custom-scripts/Ayehu Alert (Linux, BSD, MacOS, UNIX)/Readme.md

 If any parameter or argument is missing, invalid, or malformed, a detailed error will be returned.
 Should there be a problem sending a request, the response message will contain a reason for the failure.

-The first step to utilizing this tool is creating a configuration file (by default `/etc/ayehu.conf`).
+The first step to utilizing this tool is creating a configuration file (by default `/etc/ayehu.conf`, `C:\ayehu.conf` on Windows).
 The format is as
 follows:
 <br>
 `HostLabel|TargetURL|Secret`